ZZWENG/DAPA_release/README.md

 1. Fetch the dependency data using the [script](https://github.com/nkolot/SPIN#fetch-data) from SPIN.
 2. Put the `smpl_uv.obj` [file](https://drive.google.com/drive/folders/1eLWSAN7GUH7wyJvOkgYeNxnhbjXoYQYt?usp=sharing) and `smpl` [model files](https://smpl.is.tue.mpg.de/), and VPoser prior [checkpoint](https://smpl-x.is.tue.mpg.de/) in `data` folder.
 Double check that the paths `SMPL_MODEL_DIR`, `VPOSER_PATH` and `UV_MESH_FILE` are set correctly in config.py
 3. Install the external dependency for the texture model using this [script](https://github.com/akanazawa/cmr/blob/master/external/install_external.sh)

-Here we include the instructions for running the AGORA experiments.
-Since the data acquiring and preprocessing for SEEDLingS is more involved, the instructions for SEEDLingS will be included in the final code release.

 # Training/Evaluation
 ## AGORA experiments